en

 But getting this information can be difficult.
 At the most senior level, where there are simply fewer roles to compare, it is not widely available.

-Salary benchmarking gives a complete breakdown of the compensation package allowing companies to compare salary and benefits available within specific sectors and named companies.
+Salary benchmarking gives a complete breakdown of the package, allowing companies to compare salary and benefits available within specific sectors and named companies.
 So, overall it is a much more exact science than, say, a salary survey.

 Gaining access to salary information